ubccr/ccrdocs/pages/hpc/data-transfer.md

 ### Globus Web App
 To use Globus, go to the [Globus Web App](https://app.globus.org/) and sign in by selecting "The State University of New York at Buffalo" from the dropdown menu and by logging in using your UB credentials.
+Roswell Park users should search for "Roswell Park Comprehensive Cancer Center" and authenticate with their Roswell Park account, not their UB account.

 !!!
 Note "non-UB users:"
-    If you are with an institution other than UB, you will need to [create a Globus account](https://www.globusid.org/create) and contact [CCR Help](../help.md) to map your globusid to your CCR account.
+    If you are with an institution other than UB or Roswell Park, you will need to [create a Globus account](https://www.globusid.org/create) and contact [CCR Help](../help.md) to map your globusid to your CCR account.

 ![](../images/globus-login.png)